StructInf/StructInf.github.io/pages/about.md

 ## Abstract

-In the quest to unravel the complexities of dynamical systems, the initial imperative is to unveil their inherent topological structure, a key determinant of system organization.
-Achieving this necessitates the deployment of robust structural inference techniques capable of deriving this structure from observed system behaviors.
-However, these methods are often tailor-made for specific domains and datasets, lacking a unified and objective framework for comparative assessment.
-In response to this pressing challenge, we present a comprehensive benchmarking study encompassing 12 structural inference methodologies sourced from diverse disciplines.
-Our evaluation protocol spans dynamical systems generated via two distinct simulation paradigms and encompasses 11 distinct interaction graph typologies.
-We gauge the methods' performance in terms of accuracy, scalability, robustness, and sensitivity to graph properties.
-Key findings emerge: 1) Deep learning techniques excel in the context of multi-dimensional data, 2) classical statistics and information-theory-based methods exhibit exceptional accuracy and resilience, and 3) method performance correlates positively with the average shortest path length of the graph.
-Our benchmark not only aids researchers in method selection for specific problem domains but also serves as a catalyst for inspiring novel methodological advancements in the field.
+Understanding complex dynamical systems begins with identifying their topological structures, which expose the organization of the systems.
+This requires robust structural inference methods that can deduce structure from observed behavior.
+However, existing methods are often domain-specific and lack a standardized, objective comparison framework.
+We address this gap by benchmarking 13 structural inference methods from various disciplines on simulations representing two types of dynamics and 11 interaction graph models, supplemented by a biological experimental dataset to mirror real-world application.
+We evaluated the methods for accuracy, scalability, robustness, and sensitivity to graph properties.
+Our findings indicate that deep learning methods excel with multi-dimensional data, while classical statistics and information theory based approaches are notably accurate and robust.
+Additionally, performance correlates positively with the graph's average shortest path length.
+This benchmark should aid researchers in selecting suitable methods for their specific needs and stimulate further methodological innovation.

 ## License